digital-asset/docs.daml.com/docs/3.1/docs/tsa-arch/sdlc.rst

      * A virtual shared ledger.
      * Built-in atomic transactions across organizations and applications.
   2. Functional Characteristics
-     Using Daml and Canton to facilitate cross-organization workflows offers several unique advantages over using a database or other distributed ledger technologies.
+     Using Daml and Canton to facilitate cross-organization workflows offers several advantages over using a database or other distributed ledger technologies.
 These include:
      * Need-to-know privacy: Privacy is preserved by controlling data visibility to authorized parties.
      * Non-repudiation: All transactions are traceable and cannot be denied by participants.
      * Data sovereignty: Users retain control over their data, making Daml particularly suited for enterprise applications.

 1.2.2 Trade-Offs: Performance Characteristics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 A Daml application's virtual shared ledger resembles a traditional database while operating across multiple organizations.
-It introduces unique functional benefits but comes with performance trade-offs compared to traditional database applications.
+It introduces unique functional benefits but comes with some performance trade-offs compared to traditional database applications.
 Key considerations include:

 * Increased latency: Transactions may take longer due to the need for consensus and synchronization across multiple organizations.
 * Higher resource usage: Distributed workflows consume more computational and storage resources compared to single-trust-boundary databases.